playframework/playframework/documentation/manual/detailedTopics/configuration/SettingsLogger.md

 ### Examples

-Here's an example of configuration that would work well in a production environment:
+Here's an example of configuration that uses a rolling file appender, as well as a seperate appender for outputting an access log:

 ```xml
 <configuration>